 👨👩👦👦 Serving suggestions

-These healthy roasted curry cauliflower bites pair nicely with a surprising array of meals, such as:
+These no oil roasted cauliflower bites pair nicely with a surprising array of meals, such as:

 - Saag paneer (Indian spiced creamy spinach with tofu "paneer")